TheFrenchGhosty/TheFrenchGhostys-Ultimate-Firefox-Configuration/README.md

 - The best Firefox configuration that break as little websites as possible
 - No ads, no cookies messages not even the "forced" one
 - Download audio only content, in the best possible quality
-- Tons of new features thanks to amazing addons
+- Tons of new features thanks to amazing open source addons
-- Only open source addons, nothing closed source, no spyware
+- Only open source addons
+- Nothing closed source
+- Free of spyware
 - No Contributor License Agreement
 - No Code of Conduct